 Place the lead form above the fold

-- Make sure your lead form is accessible by saving visitors from scrolling all the way to the bottom of the page
+- Make sure your lead form is accessible: Save visitors from scrolling all the way to the bottom of the page

 - A lead form is best placed next to the value proposition (the statement of your benefits).
-This helps them easily see the benefits of leaving their contact information.
+This helps potential leads easily see the benefits of leaving their contact information.

 - Show how you’re a trusted business by including a few customer reviews and testimonials

 - List companies that use your products or services

 - Consider including statistics and data, either about your product or the previous usage in recent history